HVAC tech breaks down the 'magic' behind heat pumps: 'People think that can't be possible'

 If you're interested in upgrading your home's system to lower your bills, TCD partner Mitsubishi can help you figure out your options and find you an energy-efficient system that fits your budget.

 Tony's expert perspective is helpful because he explained, in an understandable way, why heat pumps outperform other HVAC options.
-Not only will a heat pump keep you comfortable inside your home, but it will also help you reduce pollution and save money on utility costs.
+A heat pump will keep you comfortable inside your home, help you reduce pollution, and save money on utility costs.

 Homeowners and industry professionals appreciated Tony's explanation and shared their experiences in the comments.